Although there are notable exceptions, most evidence suggests that COVID-19 is much less dangerous for children than it is for adults and infants.

 Rarely, a child might need a ventilator if they cannot breathe well on their own.

-In addition to self-isolating when sick, these strategies can slow the spread of the virus:
+In addition to self-isolating when sick, these strategies

 - avoiding public gatherings, stores, and social outings